abmanaf/Frontend-Quiz-App/README.md

-# Frontend Mentor - Frontend quiz app solution
+# Amalitech - Amalitech Project (Frontend quiz app) solution

-This is a solution to the [Frontend quiz app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the Frontend quiz app challenge on Amalitech NSS.
 ## Table of contents

 - [Overview](#overview)